-The 10 Best Road Trips in America
+We Planned Out the 10 Best Road Trips in America, Just for You

 Texas Through Marathon and Big Bend National Park

 Fly into the El Paso airport and follow in Beyoncé’s footsteps with a tour through Texas’s Big Bend Country.

-Enjoy a peaceful drive through the expansive and cactus freckled desert then spend the night at one of several small bohemian enclaves along the way that have now become chic art destinations.
+Enjoy a peaceful drive through the expansive and cactus-freckled desert, then spend the night at one of several small bohemian enclaves along the way that have now become chic art destinations.

-Distance: About 340 Miles
+Distance: About 340 miles

 Suggested Itinerary:

-1. Stay at the El Cosmico Hotel in Marfa where you can spend the night amongst travelling hipsters in a 1950s renovated trailer or Sioux-style teepee (wood-fired hot tubs included).
-For more information visit elcosmico.com.
+1. Stay at the El Cosmico Hotel in Marfa where you can spend the night amongst traveling hipsters in a 1950s renovated trailer or Sioux-style teepee (wood-fired hot tubs included).

-2. The Prada store you may happen upon during your travels through the middle of the desert is actually not a Prada store at all, it is rather a 2005 permanent sculpture installation by the Berlin artists Michael Elmgreen and Ingara Dragset.
+2. The Prada store you may happen upon during your travels through the middle of the desert is actually not a Prada store at all.
+Rather, it's a 2005 permanent-sculpture installation by Berlin artists Michael Elmgreen and Ingara Dragset.
 It resides about 26 miles outside of Marfa in Valentine, Texas.

 3. The Chinati Foundation is the focal point of Marfa’s contemporary art scene with Donald Judd’s minimalist masterpiece as its main attraction.
-For more information visit chinati.org.

 4. The extremely popular Food Shark, a 1974 Ford delivery truck-turned food truck, offers up Mediterranean-by-way-of-West-Texas grub.
 Try their homemade “Marfa-lafel," a falafel wrapped in a tortilla.
-For more information visit foodsharkmarfa.com.

 5. Big Bend National Park includes stunning desert views and the Rio Grande River.
 Be sure to make a stop at the Sotol Vista Overlook along the park’s 30-mile Ross Maxwell Scenic Drive.